fission-codes/rust-template/.github/ISSUE_TEMPLATE/bug_report.md

 ## Solution

-Describe the sort of fix that would solve the issue
+Describe the sort of fix that would solve the issue.

 # Detail